-If the tasks you’re executing serves no purpose to the world – and you know it – you’ll have a hard time rationalizing your daily actions.
-Sadly, the world is full of such occupations.
-Eventually, people enter a paradoxical situation: they realize at some point that their job is pointless and that it doesn’t add any real value to the world.
+If the tasks you perform have no purpose for the world – and you know it – you’ll have a hard time rationalizing your daily actions.
+Sadly, the world is full of such occupations – i.e., filling countless spreadsheets to prove a point you already know.
+Eventually, people enter a paradoxical situation: they realize at some point that their job is pointless and that it does not add any real value to the world.
 Yet, they can’t retreat and pursue a meaningful goal because worthy jobs are underpaid.

-The desire to make a change and to be the cause of something is encoded in our genes.
+- The desire to make a change and to be the cause of something useful is encoded in our genes.